n3oltd/support/docs/01-engage/02-accounts/04-account-profile/01-my-profile/index.md

 sidebar_position: 1
 ---

 A profile page is a section or webpage that provides information about an individual or entity.
 It serves as a summary or snapshot of someone's identity, background, or characteristics.
-Profile pages are commonly found on social media platforms, professional networking websites, forums, and other online platforms including charity funding.
+Profile pages are commonly found on social media platforms, professional networking websites, and other online platforms including charity funding.

-In **ENGAGE**, whenever a user makes an account, their profile is made on the basis of the information they want to share to other team member accounts.
+In Engage, whenever a user makes an account, their profile is made on the basis of the information they added.
 This profile is managed solely by the account user themselves and contains several parts including:

 - Quick Insights
 - Name